Cloud8/Metablock/Readme.md

   Shanghai can be used as a filesystem crawler to collect rdf resource description files and store them into a triple store.

   Source code files can be crawled and indexed too.
+For a simple view the servlet code contained in the sources can be used.

 ##### OAI harvesting